 What’s in a Name?
 Why Job Titles Matter

 Whether you’re an employer or a jobseeker, job titles can be a tricky aspect of working life to navigate.
-The wrong title (or wrongly communicated title) can be the tipping point between landing your dream hire (or job) and being completely looked over.
-Due to this, there’s no room for carelessness when defining a role – and while job titles are certainly the subject of much debate, their role in the work force is as important as ever.
+The wrong title (or wrongly communicated title) can be the tipping point between landing your dream hire (or job) and being completely overlooked.
+Due to this, there’s no room for carelessness when defining a role and, while job titles are certainly the subject of much debate, their role in the workforce is as important as ever.

-At its most immediate use, job titles help people understand who is who.
+At their most immediate use, job titles help people understand who is who.

 Regardless of how small (or closely-knit) your company is, new hires won’t know the roles in your organisation.
 Job titles are a straightforward way of ensuring everyone in your company knows who to see for what, which reduces confusion and increases efficiency.
 This extends to external stakeholders as well!

 A well-thought-out job title also tells its holder which tasks they should focus on and what to expect in their day-to-day work, including their interactions with others.
 While it’s definitely a plus to have employees willing to assist in matters outside of their primary scope, job titles serve as a handy reminder of the tasks that deserve prioritisation.

 Making titles work for you

 That’s not the only way a job title can benefit its holder though!
 Upgrading someone’s job title is a great way to reward an employee who’s been consistently performing well and is due a promotion – even if your organisation doesn’t currently have the budget to give them a raise.

 In fact, sociology professor Jeffrey W. Lucas discovered that giving higher-status jobs to high-performing employees resulted in “greater satisfaction, commitment, and performance and lower turnover intentions”.